 We will communicate with you via your UC Davis School of Veterinary Medicine Applicant Portal once your application has been verified by VMCAS and imported into our system.
 Visit the AAVMC.org website for instructions on submitting your application and supporting documents.

 Step 1: Start your VMCAS application early.
-You have ample time (four months) to complete the application and submit all supporting documents by the September 17 deadline.
-Submit your VMCAS application online no later than September 17 at 8:59 p.m.
-PST.
-Make sure you read all of the instructions very carefully and ensure your Letters of Recommendations (eLORS), transcripts and GRE (school code 4804) will arrive at VMCAS no later than September 17.
+You have ample time (four months) to complete the application and submit all supporting documents by the September 15 deadline.
+Submit your VMCAS application online no later than September 15 at 8:59 pm (PST).
+Make sure you read all of the instructions very carefully and ensure your Letters of Recommendations (eLORS), transcripts and GRE (VMCAS school code 4804) will arrive at VMCAS no later than September 15.
 VMCAS will not accept late documents.

-Step 3: After the September 17th deadline, we will start importing applications considered “verified” by VMCAS.
-Once imported, applicants will be sent an email with instructions to set-up their Applicant Portal, complete the secondary application and pay the $60.00 processing fee.
+Step 3: After the September 15 deadline, we will start importing applications considered “verified” by VMCAS.
+Once imported, applicants will be sent an email with instructions to set-up their Applicant Portal, complete the secondary application and pay the $60 processing fee.
+The UCD supplemental application is due October 15.

 *Step 4: Selection of 240 interviewees - (See below for newly implemented selection process)